jeremyjh/dialyxir/README.md

 ### PLT

 The Persistent Lookup Table (PLT) is basically a cached output of the analysis.
-This is important because you'd probably stab yourself in the eye with a fork if you had to wait for Dialyzer to analyze all the standard library and OTP modules you are using everytime you ran it.
+This is important because you'd probably stab yourself in the eye with a fork if you had to wait for Dialyzer to analyze all the standard library and OTP modules you are using every time you ran it.
 Running the mix task `dialyzer` by default builds several PLT files:

-  * A core Erlang file in $MIX_HOME/dialyxir_erlang-[OTP Version].plt
+  * A core Erlang file in `$MIX_HOME/dialyxir_erlang-[OTP Version].plt`
-  * A core Elixir file in $MIX_HOME/dialyxir_erlang-[OTP Version]_elixir-[Elixir Version].plt
+  * A core Elixir file in `$MIX_HOME/dialyxir_erlang-[OTP Version]_elixir-[Elixir Version].plt`
-  * A project environment specific file in _build/env/dialyze_erlang-[OTP Version]_elixir-[Elixir Version]_deps-dev.plt
+  * A project environment specific file in `_build/env/dialyze_erlang-[OTP Version]_elixir-[Elixir Version]_deps-dev.plt`

 The core files are simply copied to your project folder when you run `dialyxir` for the first time with a given version of Erlang and Elixir.
 By default, all the modules in the project PLT are checked against your dependencies to be sure they are up to date.
-If you do not want to use MIX_HOME to store your core Erlang and Elixir files, you can provide a :plt_core_path key with a file path.
-You can specify a different directory for the project PLT file with the :plt_local_path keyword.
-You can specify a different filename for the project PLT file with the :plt_file keyword - this is deprecated because people were using it with the old `dialyxir` to have project-specific PLTs, which are now the default.
+If you do not want to use MIX_HOME to store your core Erlang and Elixir files, you can provide a `:plt_core_path` key with a file path.
+You can specify a different directory for the project PLT file with the `:plt_local_path keyword`.
+You can specify a different filename for the project PLT file with the `:plt_file keyword` - this is deprecated because people were using it with the old `dialyxir` to have project-specific PLTs, which are now the default.
 To silence the deprecation warning, specify this value as `plt_file: {:no_warn, "/myproject/mypltfile"}`.

 The core PLTs include a basic set of OTP applications, as well as all of the Elixir standard libraries.
-The apps included by default are `[ :erts, :kernel, :stdlib, :crypto]`.
+The apps included by default are `[:erts, :kernel, :stdlib, :crypto]`.

 If you don't want to include the default apps you can specify a `:plt_apps` key and list there only the apps you want in the PLT.
 Using this option will mean dependencies are not added automatically (see below).
 If you want to just add an application to the list of defaults and dependencies you can use the `:plt_add_apps` key.